-Hello guys, nice to see you here again.
+Hello reader, nice to see you here again.

 Today it will be great to show some concerns about our surrounding reality.

-Around us we have a lot of systems, that makes our life easier: messengers, search engines, social networks, taxi.
+Around us we have a lot of systems that make our life easier: messengers, search engines, social networks, taxi.
 And it’s not just about IT systems: banks, government services, stores - but they are going online more and more.

-Any business is about money and security is one of the most expensive parts of any business expenses that usually lacking of expertise, time or budgets.
-How it’s looking at the big companies?
-Someone promising to build security system, building something and after that saying - “it’s secure”.
-Security department could check some common cases using existing tools, but overall it’s just a minimal security checks.
+Any business is about money and security is one of the most expensive parts of any business expenses that usually lacks expertise, time or budgets.
+How is it looking at the big companies?
+Someone promised to build a security system, building something and after that saying - “it’s secure”.
+Security department could check some common cases using existing tools, but overall it’s just a minimal security check.
 If the system is not built protected and not architecture well from the beginning - it has no security at all.

 It’s impossible to secure the system when it’s already built - and usually developers and the other guys just have no clue how to build a protected system.
 Multiple companies are driven by the guys who don’t want to spend money to protect your data - of course on paper, it will be perfect, but under the hood it’s a mess.